odanylovych/Avalanche.swift/README.md

 ## Roadmap

 * Move from callbacks to Swift 5.5 with async/await support.
-* Merge our changes to Web3 library.
+* Merge our changes to the Web3 library.
 * Move networking to own Swift target.

 ## License

-Avalanche.swift can be used, distributed and modified under [the Apache 2.0 license](LICENSE).
+Avalanche.swift can be used, distributed, and modified under [the Apache 2.0 license](LICENSE).